-We debated wrapping the posts in wood, but the problem was that the rest of the awning would still be this cheap, ugly metal and we felt like it would just look like we were trying (and failing) to disguise the metal awning and pretend like it’s something else.
+We debated wrapping the posts in wood.
+The problem was that the rest of the awning would still be this cheap, ugly metal.
+We felt like it would just look like we were trying (and failing) to disguise the metal awning.

 Here’s a reminder of what it looked like before:

-So today, I’m going to be possibly the first person on the internet to talk about how to transform an ugly metal porch covering.
-I don’t take this honor lightly, and hopefully if some poor soul finds this post some day wondering if they can do the same, I’ll be able to convince them that they can and they should!
+Today, I’m going to be possibly the first person on the internet to talk about how to transform an ugly metal porch covering.
+I don’t take this honor lightly.
+Hopefully, if some poor soul finds this post some day wondering if they can do the same, I’ll be able to convince them that they can and they should!